cb253/animal-facts/README.md

 Type d for dog fact || c for cat fact

-To run test use "Invoke-Pester -Output Detailed Rest.Tests.ps1" (may need to type 'exit' after running test in order to see test results)
+To run test use "Invoke-Pester -Output Detailed Rest.Tests.ps1" (type 'exit' after running test in order to see test results)

+Requires PowerShell 7